Starotitorov/react-native-deep-link/README.md

 This package provides you an ability to decide how to handle the url by specifying your own handler in the routes config, read the [docs](#usage) below.**

-Also, it is a common practice to add navigation state to redux.
+Also, in real applications it is a common practice to add navigation state to Redux.
-**In this case, you have to handle deep links manually**.
+**According to the react-navigation documentation, in this case you have to handle deep links manually**.
 **This package solves the problem, provides ready to use solution.**
-Adding navigation to redux gives you more control on the navigation state, allows to dispatch navigation actions from your redux-thunk actions.
+Adding navigation to Redux gives you more control on the navigation state, allows to dispatch navigation actions from your redux-thunk actions.

 **In general, this package does not require Redux as a dependency,